 - Application Cover Sheet – Proposed or In-progress Research Award

-Announcement of Awards: Applicants will be notified in May 2018 and winners will be publicly recognized during Fall Conference 2018.
+Announcement of Awards: The winners will be publicly recognized during Fall Conference 2019.

-Please contact Jeanine Scaramozzino, Learn by Doing Awards Committee Chair, at ude.yloplacnull@omaracsj.
+Please contact Jeanine Scaramozzino, Learn by Doing Scholar Awards Committee Chair, at ude.yloplacnull@omaracsj.

 Previous Learn by Doing Scholar Award Recipients

 |Completed Award Recipients||Proposed or In-Progress Award Recipients|